What is Round Up For Conservation?

-It is a program that enables Zoo guests to easily contribute to the Maryland Zoo’s efforts to save species from extinction.
-You can become an everyday conservationist by simply rounding up your purchases to the next dollar amount when visiting the Zoo gift shop.
+It is a program that enable Zoo guests to easily contribute to the Maryland Zoo’s efforts to save species from extinction.
+You can become an everyday conservationist by simply rounding up your purchases to the next dollar amount when visiting the Zoo.
 If your total purchase is $10.54, and you say, “YES!” to rounding up, 46 cents will be donated to the Zoo’s conservation initiatives.
 It’s really that simple!

 The Maryland Zoo saves wildlife and protects wild places through numerous ongoing conservation initiatives.
 Learn more about the projects your contributions support below!

 The Maryland Zoo manages the largest colony of endangered African penguins in North America.
-Over the past four decades, the Zoo has established one of the most successful breeding programs in the world for this species and has developed effective protocols to guide management and care.
 The Zoo maintains an active and longstanding conservation partnership with SANCCOB, the internationally renowned seabird rescue and rehabilitation facility headquartered in Cape Town, South Africa that arguably has done more than any other entity in the world to reverse the decline of wild African penguins.
-The Zoo is also involved in leadership roles on multiple fronts in the Association of Zoos and Aquariums’ S.A.F.E.
-African Penguin Conservation Action Plan, which seeks to protect African penguins through coordinated conservation action, leveraging of wildlife expertise, and public engagement.

 The Maryland Zoo has a long history of caring for African elephants and is committed to their survival in the wild.
-This survival depends upon knowledge of elephant biology and behavior that will guide conservation priorities and management decisions.
-Such knowledge comes through research, and the Zoo actively collaborates in several African elephant conservation and research studies.
-Because elephants in zoos are more approachable and cooperative than their wild counterparts, they are immensely valuable to research efforts.
 The Zoo supports the work of several Africa-based conservation partners.
 Current initiatives are focused on better understanding and protecting bull elephants and developing means for local people to live safely and peacefully near elephants.